Welcome to Canoe in Finland!

 The Canoe Season

-Our season is starts from the first of May and the ends in October.
-The early summer, about until the middle of June, is good time for canoeing.
+Our season is starts from the first of May and the ends in September.
+The early summer, until the middle of June, is good time for canoeing.
 Whole nature awakes to fresh life after the long winter and is at its fairest.
 In the middle of the summer it is warm and the evenings are bright.
 From July until mid-August water is usually nice and warm for swimming and perfect for canoeing.

 WildCanoe Base Camp at the Lotjasaari Port in Anttola